SABL-Projects-Online/SABL-Projects-Online.github.io/README.md

 Download | Installation |
 -------- | ------------ |
-Link | Expand the .zip contents to a new subdirectory under the "Projects" directory of your SABL installation. |
+[Link](/SimpleGeneric/Releases) | Expand the .zip contents to a new subdirectory, then from the extracted directory start Matlab and execute _run.m_  |

 ### The Impact of Confirmation Bias on Willingness To Pay for Financial Advice
 [View output](/OutputVideo2/run.html)